MilanSkocic/codata/README.md

 * If you only need sources for the codata constants that you can integrate directly in your sources you may be interested by https://github.com/vmagnin/fundamental_constants.

+* A python package is provided in the `py` folder.

 # Dependencies